 These are some of the pretty useful features that the browser has incorporated after the Microsft Edge chromium source code.
 Do note that there are three builds of the browser, apart from the Stable build: Beta, Dev, and Canary.

-If you wish to try out new and cutting-edge features, you should have a look at these builds, wherein Beta gets updates every 6 weeks, Dev is updated weekly whereas Canary is updated daily.
+If you wish to try out new and cutting-edge features, you should look at these builds, wherein Beta gets updates every 6 weeks, Dev is updated weekly, whereas Canary is updated daily.
 However, Canary is the most unstable among the three, followed by Dev and then Beta.

-On that note, the best part about Microsoft Edge is the fact that even after taking so much from Google Chrome, it still manages to throw in lag-free and stable performance.
-For example, Chrome is notorious for the fact that if you have opened around 10 or more tabs, then lagging is bound to happen.
+On that note, the best part about Microsoft Edge is that even after taking so much from Google Chrome, it still manages to throw in lag-free and stable performance.
+For example, Chrome is notorious that if you have opened around 10 or more tabs, then lagging is bound to happen.
 Furthermore, we all know how much of a memory hogger Chrome is.

 However, Microsoft Edge doesn’t suffer from these drawbacks.
 One major reason why people were reluctant to try out this browser is the lack of extension support.
 However, with time, we have seen nearly all the extensions being compatible with it.

-So it is due to all these reasons that we are seeing an unprecedented rise in the usage of this browser and we are likely to see more people jump to this Chromium-based browser.
-After I briefed my friend on the features that Microsoft Edge offers, he was easily convinced to switch to this Microsft Edge chromium source code based browser.
+So it is due to all these reasons that we see an unprecedented rise in the usage of this browser and are likely to see more people jump to this Chromium-based browser.
+After briefing my friend on Microsoft Edge’s features, he was easily convinced to switch to this Microsft Edge chromium source code-based browser.

 Which is your most favorite and least favorite feature of the Microsoft Edge Browser?
 Do you use Microsoft Edge Chromium at work?